adp12/CourseProject/README.md

 * `python app.py`: from the terminal, which will automatically open your browser to the correct local host address
 * `dash_app.ipynb`: a jupyter notebook version of `app.py`.
 When the cell for the dash is run, it will give you a hyper link to the local host address with your dashboard

+*In addtion, there are plenty of pre-compiled datasets in the _data directory which can already be viewed*

 # Setup